Jamel rockt den Förster

-Jamel rockt den Förster, alternatively Forstrock-Festival, is an open-air music festival held in the village of Jamel in Mecklenburg-Vorpommern since 2007.
-The organisers are the Lohmann couple, the owners of the Forsthof Jamel.
+Jamel rockt den Förster, alternatively Forstrock-Festival, is an open-air music festival held in the village of Jamel in Mecklenburg-Vorpommern, Germany, since 2007.
+The organisers are Birgit and Horst Lohmeyer, the owners of the Forsthof Jamel.
 The music festival was started as a sign against right-wing extremism.

 Manuela Schwesig, currently the minister-president of Mecklenburg-Vorpommern, and Sylvia Bretschneider, formerly the speaker of the Landtag of Mecklenburg-Vorpommern, were the festival's first patrons.
 After the death of Bretschneider, Birgit Hesse took over the patronage.

-In 2025, the couple Horst and Birgit Lohmeyer were awarded the Aachener Friedenspreis for their engagement, especially for organizing the music festival.
+In 2025, the couple Birgit and Horst Lohmeyer were awarded the Aachener Friedenspreis for their engagement, especially for organizing the music festival.

 Musicians and bands who have attended the music festival include Die Toten Hosen, Herbert Grönemeyer, Die Fantastischen Vier, Feine Sahne Fischfilet, Die Ärzte, Querbeat and Heaven Shall Burn.

 Background and festival history

 Jamel is a village and district of the municipality of Gägelow in Mecklenburg-Vorpommern with about 40 people living there.
 Since the 1990s, the village is said to be a stronghold for right-wing extremists.
 The festival was started in 2007 by Horst and Birgit Lohmeyer who had moved to the village back in 2004 as a sign against the right-wing supremacy in Jamel.

 In its history, the festival was targeted several times by right-wing extremists.
 In August 2015, just some days before the festival started, the barn was set on fire and in 2016 the tires of cars of the festival attendees were pierced.
-The arson attack in 2015 led to the spontanious attendance of German punk band Die Toten Hosen at the festival which gained supraregional recognition afterwards.
-In 2016, German politicans Manuela Schwesig and Claudia Roth announced that they would visit the festival.
+The arson attack in 2015 led to the spontaneous attendance of German punk band Die Toten Hosen at the festival which gained supraregional recognition afterwards.
+In 2016, German politicians Manuela Schwesig and Claudia Roth announced that they would visit the festival.
 To prevent riots, the festival is secured by a massive police presence every year.

-On January 28, 2025, it was announced that the organisers would have to pay a fee of 0.70 EUR per square meter for the usage of the ground where the festival takes place.
-According to Birgit Lohmeyer, the fee for the use of 1.5 hectars for four weeks would be around 10,500 EUR.
+On January 28, 2025, it was announced that the organisers would have to pay a fee of 0.70 EUR per square metre for the usage of the ground where the festival takes place.
+According to Birgit Lohmeyer, the fee for the use of 1.5 ha for four weeks would be around 10,500 EUR.
 The Lohmeyers called the resolution "impudence" and announced to they would check the decision juristically.
-On June 27, 2025, the Verwaltungsgericht Schwerin declined a rushed decision about the organisational aspects of the festival.
-The court stated that there would be enough time to act against the assessments and requirements of the district of Nordwestmecklenburg.
+On June 27, 2025, the court Verwaltungsgericht Schwerin declined an urgent decision about the organisational aspects of the festival.
+It stated that there would be enough time to act against the assessments and requirements of the district of Nordwestmecklenburg.
 The organisers, the Verein Gemeinsam für Frieden und Solidarität (GFS), IG Metall and DGB Nord filed a registration of the festival at the authorities as an assembly.
 In case of a successful registration, the festival could take place without paying any fees.
 The district of Nordwestmecklenburg announced that they would ban the sale of alcohol if the festival is registered as an assembly.